-- 9.6.1 The nature and source of internal allegations, the progress of internal affairs investigations, and the resulting materials are confidential information.
-The contents of an internal investigation case file, including the original complaint, shall be retained in the internal affairs function and clearly marked as confidential.
-The information and records of an internal investigation shall only be released or shared under the following limited circumstances: - (a) If administrative charges have been brought against an officer and a hearing will be held, a copy of all discoverable materials shall be provided to the officer and the hearing officer before the hearing; - (b) If the subject officer, agency or governing jurisdiction has been named as a defendant in a lawsuit arising out of the specific incident covered by an internal investigation, a copy of the internal investigative reports may be released to the attorney representing the subject officer, agency or jurisdiction; - (c) Upon the request or at the direction of the County Prosecutor or Attorney General; or - (d) Upon a court order. - 9.6.2 In addition, the law enforcement executive may authorize access to a particular file or record for good cause.
-The request and the authorization should be in writing, and the written authorization should specify who is being granted access, to which records access is being granted and for what time period access is permitted.
-The authorization should also specify any conditions (i.e., the files may be reviewed only at the internal affairs office and may not be removed).
-In addition, the law enforcement executive may order any redactions necessary to protect sensitive or privileged information, including an officer's medical or mental health records or the details of an ongoing criminal investigation.
+- (5) Any records or material prohibited from disclosure by law; - (6) Juvenile records; - (7) Any information which is the subject of a judicial order compelling confidentiality - (8) Any other information that would violate a person's reasonable expectation of privacy; and - (9) Any information regarding law enforcement personnel, procedures, or resources that could create a risk to the safety of any person, including but not limited to law enforcement personnel. - 9.6.3 In addition to the situations described in Sections 9.6.1 and 9.6.2, the law enforcement executive may authorize access to a particular file or record for good cause.
+The request and the authorization shall be in writing, and the written authorization shall specify who is being granted access, to which records access is being granted and for what time period access is permitted.
+The authorization shall also specify any conditions (i.e., the files may be reviewed only at the internal affairs office and may not be removed).
+In addition, the law enforcement executive may order any redactions consistent with Section 9.6.2(b).
 The law enforcement executive should grant such access sparingly, given the purpose of the internal affairs process and the nature of many of the allegations against officers.

-- 9.6.3 As a general matter, a request for internal investigation case files may satisfy the good cause requirement: - (a) If a Civilian Review Board that meets certain minimum requirements requests access to a completed or closed investigation file, subject to the conditions described in this section; or - (b) If another law enforcement agency requests the files because it is considering hiring an officer who was formerly employed at the agency with the internal investigation files. - 9.6.4 Agencies may receive law enforcement or judicially sanctioned subpoenas directing the production of internal affairs investigative records.
+As a general matter, a request for internal investigation case files may satisfy the good cause requirement:

+- (a) If a Civilian Review Board that meets certain minimum requirements requests access to a completed or closed investigation file, subject to the conditions described in this section; or - (b) If another law enforcement agency requests the files because it is considering hiring an officer who was formerly employed at the agency with the internal investigation files. - 9.6.4 Agencies may receive law enforcement or judicially sanctioned subpoenas directing the production of internal affairs investigative records.
 Before responding to the subpoena, the law enforcement executive or internal affairs investigator should consult with the agency's legal counsel to determine whether the subpoena is valid and reasonable.
 Courts may modify or quash invalid or unreasonable subpoenas, but will require the agency seeking to so modify or quash to file an appropriate motion.
 Similar considerations may provide grounds for opposing a records request from a Civilian Review Board that otherwise satisfies the minimum requirements described below.
 For that reason, the appropriate agency personnel should consult with legal counsel to determine under what circumstances it would be appropriate to provide notice to any individual who is referenced in records requested by a Civilian Review Board. - 9.6.5 If the release of internal affairs documents is appropriate, the agency should inventory the reports released and obtain a signed receipt.